 Once I have sketched out the scene I start with the thing that is furthest away in the painting, the sky.
 I mix the sky with cobalt blue, cobalt teal and titanium white.

-This is because when landforms, objects etc recede into the difference between light and dark is much smaller, darks are not quite dark and lights are not quite light and often fall into the light to mid tone area of the tonal scale.
+This is because when landforms, objects etc recede the difference between light and dark is much smaller, darks are not quite dark and lights are not quite light and often fall into the light to mid-tone area of the tonal scale.

 If we look at the snow on Mt Talbot it’s tonally slightly darker than the snow on Mt Crosscut which is lighter and this is because Mt Crosscut is closer to the viewer than Mt Talbot.

 If we can apply this principle in our painting then we can achieve a much better sense of depth and perspective.

 I mix the shadow of the mountain using ultramarine blue, burnt umber to reduce the saturation of the blue, quinacridone magenta which gives it a violet tint and a liberal amount of titanium white.
 These are the same colours I used in the clouds which helps to create colour harmony in the painting.

 I use the same colour combination for the shadow of Mt Crosscut, the mountain in the mid-ground as I used for Mt Talbot but with a little less titanium white as the shadow becomes darker.

 I block in the snow which where in the shadow I use ultramarine blue, cobalt blue and titanium white.
 If it’s too saturated I can knock it back with a little burnt umber.

 The sunlit areas of the snow at this stage of the painting is not quite white as I want to save my lightest tones until the end of the painting, so I mix in a little of my cloud mix colours to darken the tone a little.

 The sunlit face of Mt Crosscut was painted using burnt umber mixed with ultramarine blue and titanium white.